-- Interview with a member of the management team
+- Publish an interview with a member of the management team

 3. Get listed on a reputable exchange

-The best way of overcoming this challenge is to receive a listing commitment from a renowned cryptocurrency exchange.
-The best are Coinbase, Binance, Kraken, Poloniex, and Bitfinex.
-Getting listed on any of these platforms will be very time and cost-intensive.
-Keep in mind, that they require monthly reports to show the progress you're making.
+Keep in mind that they require monthly reports to show the progress you're token/platform is making.
 If growth stalls or you hit choppy waters, it is not uncommon for these platforms - especially Binance - to de-list your token.

-For most projects, a smaller exchange is also fine.
-Lykke, Tidex, Bancor and LATOKEN are good examples of reputable exchanges that are significantly easier to get listed on.
-Whichever you choose, make sure to research each exchange carefully and look for unnatural trading patterns between pairs - big red flag.
+Whichever you choose, make sure to research each platform carefully and look for unnatural trading patterns between pairs - big red flag.
 Don't trust the data from CoinMarketCap either as this is often wrong.

 Another thing to keep in mind is that all exchanges charge a large listing fee.
 Additionally, you will have to transfer a significant amount of your tokens to provide liquidity on the platform.
 Expect the total cost to run into the hundreds of thousands.

 Most exchanges will also include some marketing activities, giving your project some more visibility among their user base.
-Depending on the size of the audience, this can have a great effect.
+If the exchange has an engaged audience, this can have a great effect.